 The “New Normal”

 COVID-19’s impact on public health and the global economy cannot be minimized.
 These days, many are returning to life governed by the “new normal,” a changed framework that dictates how each of us lives, learns, and conducts daily business.
 On the financial and business side, the “new normal” involves reassessing business viability.
 In steadily increasing numbers businesses are considering insolvency-based solutions.
 Recognizing this trend, in early May, Forbes released a “Coronavirus Bankruptcy Tracker,” which chronicles precisely such major filings by global corporations with at least 500 employees.[i]
-As of the date of this writing (on July 7, 2020), nearly 100 corporations (many of them household names) appear on this list.
+As of the date of this writing (on August 16, 2020), more than 125 corporations (many of them household names) appear on this list.

 Insolvency Proceedings in Today’s Cross-Border World